basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 Embrace the power of version control and keep your dotfiles safe and secure, as any true terminal ninja would.

+{{% callout note %}}
+Although I keep my dotfiles in a Git repository, I have not made it public.
+I might do so in the future, let me know if you're interested!
+{{% /callout %}}

 ## The Art of Shell: Zsh and Oh-my-zsh

 The first step in our journey is choosing the right shell.